Direct School Admission through Learning for Life Programme (LLP)

 |By 30 August 2019||All applicants will receive a reply from the school on the outcome of the application as follows:|

 (ii) Waiting List (WL) or

-Those not studying in MOE schools are to collect their School Preference forms from MOE Customer Service Centre.
+Those not studying in MOE mainstream schools will need to collect their School Preference Forms on 21 Oct 2019 from MOE Customer Service Centre.

 Why join us?

 To do so, all lower secondary students will take part in Project Work where they will be able to develop solutions to school based and community problems.
 Students will also go through leadership training to help develop their skills in influencing others.
 For upper secondary students, they will go through advanced leadership training through workshops and camps.
-In addition, they will be given opportunities to work with the community via organisations such as PA, CDCs, others.
+In addition, they will be given opportunities to work with the community via organisations such as People’s Association (PA), Community Development Council (CDC) and others.